IronWifi/docs/user_Guide/captive_portals/facebook.md

 ![firstScreen](facebook/fb9.png)

-Congratulation.
+Congratulations.
 Your guests can now use a Facebook account to authenticate on your Captive Portal.